static-frame/arraykit/doc/articles/dta.md

 ### AK_TypeParser (AK_TP)

-A struct used to store the state of the type interpretation of a field, and ultimately of a complete line.
-One instance is created per line.
+A struct used to store the state of the type evaluation of a field, and ultimately of a complete line.
+One instance is created per line if type evaluation is enabled.

 ```C
 typedef struct AK_TypeParser {